Isaiah Lehtinen

 Isaiah Lehtinen (born 26 January 1998) is a Canadian actor and musician.
 He attracted critical acclaim for his performance in Chandler Levack's 2022 film I Like Movies, for which he won the Vancouver Film Critics Circle award for Best Actor in a Canadian Film at the Vancouver Film Critics Circle Awards 2022.

 Since 2015, Lehtinen has released hip hop music under the alias Hermit.
-He recently released a full length album, titled "Service For Shut-Ins".
+He released a full-length album, Service For Shut-Ins, in 2024.
 He has also had supporting or guest roles in the films Freaky Friday and Phil, and the television series Level Up, Deadly Class, Family Law and Pretty Hard Cases.